wretched.computer

 7. 0x340 - 0x390 (end):

 If you saw some different boundaries, that’s alright!
-Spoiler alert: my guess is not correct.
+Spoiler alert: my guesses here are not correct.

 Roadblocks and detours